 With so many amazing deal sites there is no reason to not be a savvy shopper this Christmas.
-Before I purchase anything online (except on Amazon) I look for a coupon code for my purchase.
-I save up my gift cards from Swag Bucks to use for Christmas gifts.
-This year I might be getting Groupons for people in my family.
-With so many great deals there is no excuse for paying full price on anything these days!
+Before I purchase anything online (except on Amazon) I look for a coupon code for my purchase and get cash back on everything I buy online.

 5. Be Honest

 I realize that there are families out there that are truly hurting.
 You may have lost your job, your car, or even your home.
 Christmas is not about impressing your friends and family with extravagant gifts.